Table of Contents

 There are a couple of loops at the golf course; it’s all very pretty but the snow cover was unusually thin for early March.
 Wax disappears in minutes from skis so a four kilometre loop is far more taxing than normal.
 It’s hard skiing on ice!
 In a normal winter, the golf course would make a fine destination for a workout.

-With over 20 kilometres of trails, the park is ideal for cross-country skiing in winter (or hiking in summer).
-We chose to do the 10 kilometre Amerada Trail around Crimson Lake.
+With over 20 km of trails, Crimson Lake Provincial Park – just 20 minutes from Rocky Mountain House, is ideal for cross-country skiing in winter (or hiking in summer).
+We chose to do the 10 km Amerada Trail around Crimson Lake.

 We stopped a couple of times just to admire the view.
 The park was busy with people ice-fishing but we saw no other skiers.

-Explore Highway 11 – The David Thompson Highway from Rocky Mountain House
+Explore Highway 11 – the David Thompson Highway from Rocky Mountain House

 The next day our plan was to do a loop drive starting and ending in Rocky Mountain House.
 But that’s not how it worked out.